 All oral products:

-- Do not take antacids at the same time as this drug.
-Talk with your doctor.
+- Do not give your child antacids at the same time as this drug.
+Talk with the doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.